MartinoTommasini/MyDiary/ctf/TryHackMe/MrRobot/README.md

 ```

-Navigating in the home of robot, we get a username and hash:
+Navigating in the home of robot, we get a username and a md5 hash:
 ```
 daemon@linux:/home/robot$ cat pass
 cat password.raw-md5
 robot:c3fcd3d76192e4007dfb496cca67e13b
 ```

-We crack it using the CraskStation and we get a password.
+We crack it using the CraskStation and we get the password.
 We can use the password to login in robot account.

 In /home/robot we also find the second flag.